KIDNEYS and BLADDER

 Bladder warts are the result of a prolonged healing in the urinary bladder.
 Erroneously these harmless residues are interpreted as cancers.
 Bladder warts are quite common in cats and dogs (territorial marking conflict!).

 DEVELOPMENT AND FUNCTION OF THE INTERNAL BLADDER SPHINCTER: The internal bladder sphincter is a ring-shaped muscle located at the lower neck of the bladder.
 Its muscular mechanism involuntarily regulates the flow of urine from the bladder into the urethra.
-The external bladder sphincter at the lower end of the urethra provides a second means to control urine elimination.
+The external bladder sphincter surrounds the urethra and provides a second means to control urine elimination.
 The internal bladder sphincter consists of smooth muscles, originates from the endoderm and is controlled from the midbrain.

 BIOLOGICAL CONFLICT: The biological conflict linked to internal bladder sphincter is not being able to hold back urine, for example, because of incontinence.
 Urinary incontinence is one of the most frequent causes of conflicts following a prostate surgery.